![]() |

 For operations that combine multiple string inputs and return a single string output, SQL-99's "aggregation rules" apply.
 They are:

-occurs, then use X
+COLLATE X occurs, then use X

-and COLLATE Y
+COLLATE X and COLLATE Y occur, then error

-, then use X
+X, then use X

 For example, with CASE ...
 WHEN a THEN b WHEN b THEN c COLLATE X

-.
-The same applies for:
+END, the resultant collation is X. The same applies for:

 For operations that convert to character data, the result